zeeshanmcp12/golang/notes.md

     - r -> it represents to Request -> This is also a function of http package.
 Syntax: *http.Request
       - Make sure that, this 'r' http.Request is a pointer.
     - How and Why use those w and r parameters?
-      - When somebody sending us a request -> for example, if we want to use parameters, urls etc that all is inside the 'r' (http.ResponseWriter)
+      - When somebody sending us a request -> for example, if we want to use parameters, urls etc that all is inside the 'r' (*http.Request)
       - We need to send some response to that request that is inside the 'w' (http.ResponseWriter)
       - So, to send response back to a request, we need to use 'w' which means "Write a response for me" by using Write function.
 Syntax:
         - w.Write()